msu8/hive/docs/developing.md

 ```
 Containerd/nerdctl is used for container management, image is built using buildkitd, cluster management is done with kubectl and oc.

-Hive will be deployed into a cluster with *'dev-hive'* namespace.
+Hive will be deployed into a cluster with a *'dev-hive'* namespace.

-After the setup is done, to manage the cluster and do other actions from your shell, source */hack/dev_env_vars.sh* first in order to get access the necessary paths & environment variables.
+After the setup is finished, to manage the cluster and do other actions from your shell, source */hack/dev_env_vars.sh* first in order to get access to the necessary paths and environment variables.

 ```bash
 source hack/dev_env_vars.sh